jazzband/djangorestframework-simplejwt/README.rst

   valid which uses that username as a user identifier.

 PAYLOAD_ID_FIELD
-  The key name which will be used for the claim that specifies the user identifier in generated tokens.
+  The key name which will be used for the user identifier claim in generated tokens.
 For example, a setting value of ``'user_id'`` would mean generated tokens include a "user_id" claim that contains the user's identifier.

 TOKEN_LIFETIME
   A ``datetime.timedelta`` object which specifies how long a generated token is